klm127/scaf/Readme.md

 Scaf works by maintaining directories of templates that the user supplies.
 When the user wants to scaffold a new project, they may use scaf to copy the contents from one of these directories into their current directory.

+# About the Author

+Scaf was made by Karl Miller for the 2023 PennWest California Spring Code Jam.

 # Commands

-`scaf root { . | path }` Makes the current directory or _path_ the root for scaf templates to be saved.
+`scaf root { . | subdir }` Makes the current directory or provided subdirectory the root for scaf templates to be saved.
+This command needs to be used to pick a template directory before scaf will become functional.

-`scaf add { { . | subdir} { alias { infotxt } }}` Create a scaf template from the current directory or subdirectory.
-If the current directory is used, and no alias is provided, you will be prompted for a name for your template.
-If a subdirectory, the subdirectory name will be used. `.git` folders will be ignored.
+`scaf add { { . | subdir} { alias { infotxt } }}` Create a scaf template from the current directory or subdirectory, and optionally change the name for templating (alias) and add info text.

 `scaf load <template> { subdirectory }` Scaffold one of your templates into the currect directory or the subdirectory if supplied.